 Shortly after that I had a dream, (I’ve kept a dream journal since I was 12) which lead me to study with the Inner Peace Movement for the next year.
 This was a time when I was taken way out of my comfort zone, since I was raised in my mom’s religion, Southern Baptist, joined my dad’s religion when I was 11, Mormon, and converted to Catholicism when I married my husband.
 I’m still a practicing Catholic today.
 I’ve learned that “my relationship with God/Spirit” is bigger than the church I attend and has always been constant.

 I’ve been a life coach for over two decades, although I didn’t begin my “formal training” until 2001 when my path crossed with the late Thomas J. Leonard.
 The day I discovered his training program was like coming home.
 His sudden death in 2003 shook my world, as it did many of his students, colleagues and friends, and it wasn’t until 2006 that I finally graduated from the Thomas Leonard Coaching School and the Graduate School of Coaching at Coachville.
 During that time John and I were very busy parents.
-I also ran a medical transcription business out of my home, taught Kindermusic to children between 4 and 7, studied massage therapy, lead study groups for the Inner Peace Movement and co-lead Extreme Self Care workshops, a mastermind group and book study groups in our community.
+I also ran a medical transcription business out of my home, taught Kindermusic to children between the ages of 4 and 7, studied massage therapy, lead study groups for the Inner Peace Movement and co-lead Extreme Self Care workshops, a mastermind group and book study groups in our community.
 I’ve received certifications in various forms of holistic healing and coaching over the years but “Coach training” wasn’t just one more thing on my to-do list, it was a gift that connected me to “my tribe”.
 As coaches in training we were encouraged to partner with other coaching students, we called them “buddy coaches”, so we could practice and integrate what we were learning.
 I had several “buddy coaches” who are still among my nearest and dearest friends today, some I’ve never met in person and live in other countries.

 Over the years I’ve learned that “life occurs in a conversation”.
 In other words, what we say to our family, friends, co-workers, community and to OURSELVES, matter.
 Conversations come in many forms, such as thoughtful discussions, short frustrated outbursts, the conversations we have in the silence of our own mind, and the prayers we offer up to a higher power.
 Our conversations become our life experience.
 I believe that one of the most powerful things a coach can do is to help their clients “upgrade” their conversations.
 Thomas Leonard believed that everyone’s a coach and I believe that’s true.
 Most people I talk to admit that they have acted as a personal coach for someone in their life, a child, partner, friend, co-worker, etc. I built my coaching practice around this idea, to inspire my clients to listen and develop their “inner coach” and upgrade their conversations – especially the ones they are having with themselves.
 When they do this they “live and lead by example” and they change their world.